mjcaley/aiospamc/docs/protocol.rst

 Response
 --------

-If successful, the response will include the :ref:`didremove_header` or :ref:`didset_header` headers depending on the request.
+If successful, the response will include the :ref:`didremove_header` and/or :ref:`didset_header` headers depending on the request.

 Response from a request that sent a :ref:`remove_header`::